 Can you train my dog to be a DAD?
 No, we do not provide this service.

 How long is your application process?
-Once we receive your complete application, it usually takes 2-3 weeks to process at which time we will call you to review the application and ask additional questions.
+Once we receive your complete application, it usually takes 2-3 weeks to process at which time we will call you for a phone interview and to review the application and ask additional questions.
 At that time, we usually let you know if you have been pre-approved but there are times we need to send your application for board approval.
 If that is the case it may take an additional week.
 Once pre-approved, we require that you come to our facility for a meet and greet for final approval.

 How long does it take to get a DAD?
 Home placement varies depending on your needs and the length of the waiting list at the time of approval.
 We do not produce en' mass as each dog is hand selected and individually trained.
 Once we assess your needs and approve your application, we can give you a better time frame.
 On average, it is usually a 12-18 month process from start to finish.
+However, at times we try to keep some dogs in training that are close to graduation.
+If that is the case then you could possibly have one within 3 - 6 months of approval.

 What breeds are available?
 We evaluate many dogs when deciding which ones will join our program.
 The evaluation is not based on breed alone.
 Our preference is Labradors and golden retrievers.
 These two breeds are known for their scent work and are highly driven working dogs.
 This does not mean that other breeds cannot be DADs, this is purely our preference.
+We also train doodles and schnauzers for documented allergy issues.

 Do I have to pick up my dog or can you arrange shipping?: We will never ship a dog.
 All dogs must be picked up in person and we require that you make several trips to our training facility during the training process.
 Lodging is available at nearby hotels.